-For purposes of this discussion, a "U.S. holder" is a beneficial owner of shares of our Common Stock who is:
+This section applies to you if you are a "U.S. holder."
+A U.S. holder is a beneficial owner of our Common Stock who or that is, for U.S. federal income tax purposes:

-- an individual citizen or resident of the U.S.; - a corporation or other entity taxable as a corporation created or organized in or under the laws of the U.S., any state thereof or the District of Columbia; - an estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust (i) if a court within the U.S. is able to exercise primary supervision over the administration of such trust and one or more U.S. persons have the authority to control all substantial decisions of such trust or (ii) that has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+- an individual who is a citizen or resident of the United States; - a corporation (or other entity taxable as a corporation) organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or - a trust, if (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (as defined in the Code) have authority to control all substantial decisions of the trust or (ii) it has a valid election in effect under Treasury Regulations to be treated as a United States person.